-An appeal to the plan about a Part D drug coverage decision is called a plan "redetermination."
+An appeal to the plan about a Part D drug coverage decision is called a plan redetermination.

-A "fast appeal" is also called an "expedited redetermination."
+A fast appeal is also called an expedited redetermination.

-Step 1: Decide if you need a "standard appeal" or a "fast appeal."
+Step 1: Decide if you need a standard appeal or a fast appeal.

-A "standard appeal" is usually made within 7 days.
-A "fast appeal" is generally made within 72 hours.
-If your health requires it, ask for a "fast appeal"
+A standard appeal is usually made within 7 calendar days.
+A fast appeal is generally made within 72 hours.
+If your health requires it, ask for a fast appeal.

-- If you are appealing a decision, we made about a drug you have not yet received, you and your doctor or other prescriber will need to decide if you need a "fast appeal." - The requirements for getting a "fast appeal" are the same as those for getting a "fast coverage decision" in Section 6.4 of this chapter.
+- If you are appealing a decision, we made about a drug you have not yet received, you and your doctor or other prescriber will need to decide if you need a fast appeal. - The requirements for getting a fast appeal are the same as those for getting a fast coverage decision in Section 6.4 of this chapter.

 Step 2: You, your representative, doctor, or other prescriber must contact us and make your Level 1 appeal.
-If your health requires a quick response, you must ask for a "fast appeal."
+If your health requires a quick response, you must ask for a fast appeal.

 - For standard appeals, submit a written request.
-Chapter 2 has contact information. - For fast appeals either submit your appeal in writing or call us at 1-844-788-6959.
-Chapter 2 has contact information. - We must accept any written request, including a request submitted on the CMS Model Coverage Determination Request Form, which is available on our website.
-Please be sure to include your name, contact information, and information regarding your claim to assist us in processing your request.
+Chapter 2 has contact information. - For fast appeals either submit your appeal in writing or call us at (1-844-788-6959).
+Chapter 2 has contact information.

-- You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
+- We must accept any written request, including a request submitted on the CMS Model Redetermination Request Form, which is available on our website PerennialAdvantage.com.
+Please be sure to include your name, contact information, and information regarding your claim to assist us in processing your request. - You must make your appeal request within 65 calendar days from the date on the written notice we sent to tell you our answer on the coverage decision.
 If you miss this deadline and have a good reason for missing it, explain the reason your appeal is late when you make your appeal.
 We may give you more time to make your appeal.
 Examples of good cause may include a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal. - You can ask for a copy of the information in your appeal and add more information.
 You and your doctor may add more information to support your appeal.